-This application will close to International applicants on February 1st.
-Only complete applications will be reviewed.
+The application deadline is February 1st, 2024.
+Only complete applications (including references) will be reviewed.

 Lakehead University offers a Master in Social Work (MSW) degree, which emphasizes an advanced generalist practice approach to working with individuals, families, communities, organizations, and political systems in the context of a northern environment.